aaronzhan0906/WeHelp-Phase1/week5/README.md

 ### Task 2: Create database and table in your MySQL server

-1.Create a new database named website.
+>Create a new database named website.
 ```
 CREATE DATABASE website;
 SHOW DATABASES;